-Add a 2- to 3-inch layer of compost on top of the bare spot to add nutrients and help your seeds grow faster and healthier.
+Add a 2- to 3-inch layer of compost on top of the bare spot to help loosen the soil and add nutrients, both of which will help your seeds germinate and the resulting grass to grow faster and healthier.
 Loamy soil will also work.
 Use a rake to mix it with the cultivated soil.
 Once mixed, turn over the rake and use the top to make the soil level and smooth.

 Spread grass seed evenly by sprinkling it over the area.
 When seeding, spread a thin, but thorough layer across the surface of the entire area, and overlapping slightly into the surrounding area will help the patch blend into the surrounding grass.
 If needed, you can gently rake the seeds to help spread them evenly.
-If you don't know what type of grass you have, you can ask at your local garden center and find a seed that will work best for your area.
+If you don't know what type of grass you have, you can take a sample to your local garden center or cooperative extension service and find a seed that will work best for your area.

 Using straw to cover your newly spread grass seed isn't technically necessary, but birds love grass seed, and covering the seed with straw can prevent your expensive seed from being used as a free gourmet meal.
 Just a thin, loose layer of straw over the seed is all that is needed for protection from those hungry birds.
 As soon as the new grass begins to appear, remove the straw to prevent weakening the budding plants.